SHŌGUN Season 2: Release Date, Cast, Story & Real History

 The Real History Season 2 Steps Into

 Season 1 ended on the threshold of the Battle of Sekigahara (1600).
-Setting Season 2 more than a decade later places it in one of the most consequential stretches of Japanese history — the years when the real Tokugawa Ieyasu, the model for Lord Toranaga, turned victory into lasting power.
+Moving more than a decade forward places Season 2 in one of the most consequential stretches of Japanese history — the years when the real Tokugawa Ieyasu, the model for Lord Toranaga, had turned battlefield victory into a new political order.

 Where to Experience the Season 2 Era — Real Places You Can Visit